asyncapi/website/pages/docs/concepts/asyncapi-document/structure.md

 Some of the fields `operations` object holds for each `operation` object are:

-- `action`: Use `send` type when it's expected that the application will send a message to the given channel, and `receive` type when the application should expect receiving messages from the given channel.
+- `action`: Use `send` type when it's expected that the application will send a message to the given channel, and `receive` type when the application should expect to receive messages from the given channel.
 - `channel`: A `$ref` pointer to the definition of the channel in which this operation is performed.
 - `title`:	A human-friendly title for the operation.
 - `summary`: A short summary of what the operation is about.